-On every street in the bustling capital you can find a restaurant with the famous national dish Cozido à Portuguesa on its daily menu.
+In every street of the bustling capital you can find a restaurant with the famous national dish Cozido à Portuguesa on its daily menu.

-As we haven’t managed to try them all yet (because there are still quite a few!), we decided to create a list not only of the ones we’ve already tried, but also the suggestions of our readers, whom we would like to thank in advance for their participation.
+Because we haven’t managed to try them all yet (Lisbon already has quite a lot on offer), we’ve decided to create a list not only of the ones we’ve already tried, but also your suggestions , which we’d like to thank for their participation.

 Table Of Contents